Hockey coach moved from job to job, despite sex allegations

 Adrahtas is also suspended from coaching any USA Hockey-sanctioned teams, pending the completion of an investigation by the U.S. Center for SafeSport involving allegations from multiple former players.

-SafeSport investigates reports of sexual misconduct and abuse within the national governing bodies under the U.S. Olympic Committee.
+SafeSport investigates reports of sexual misconduct and abuse within organizations that are affiliated with the U.S. Olympic Committee, including USA Hockey.
 SafeSport says on its website that Adrahtas was temporarily suspended on Sept.
 13, 2018, after allegations of misconduct.
 The website does not provide details.
 The center said in a statement that it “doesn’t discuss individual matters to protect the integrity of the process and the safety and privacy of the people involved, including those who report abuse.”

 The Athletic reported that the SafeSport investigation was launched after one of Adrahtas’ former junior hockey players, Mike Sacks, sent a letter to both the American Collegiate Hockey Association and Robert Morris University describing a 20-month span of sexual abuse and exploitation.
 Sacks declined to comment Tuesday when reached by the AP.